edgelesssys/marblerun/docs/docs/workflows/update-manifest.md

 ## Package updates

-Updates play an important role to ensure your software stays secure.
-To avoid having to redeploy your application from scratch, MarbleRun allows uploading a separate "update manifest" that increases the minimum `SecurityVersion` of already deployed packages.
+Updates play an important role in ensuring your software stays secure.
+To avoid redeploying your application from scratch, MarbleRun allows uploading a separate "update manifest" that increases the minimum `SecurityVersion` of already deployed packages.
 After such an update is performed, an old version of a defined software package can't be loaded anymore under the current manifest.

 To deploy an update, your user needs to have a [role assigned that contains the `UpdateSecurityVersion` action](define-manifest.md#roles).

 ### Defining an update manifest
-The format of an update manifest follows the syntax of the original manifest, but it only contains packages with new `SecurityVersion` values.
+The update manifest format follows the original manifest's syntax, but it only contains packages with new `SecurityVersion` values.

 For example, the current `Packages` section of your original manifest looks like this: